Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experiments

 \section{Experiments}

-\textbf{Experimental Settings.} To evaluate our method on image generation, we conduct experiments on the ImageNet-1K~\cite{imagenet} dataset.
-Following prior work, we use downsampled $32\!\times\!32\!\times\!4$ latent variables from $256\!\times\!256$ images encoded by a VAE~\cite{ldm}, and adopt a DiT~\cite{dit} in BF16 precision.
+\textbf{Experimental Settings.} To evaluate our method on image generation, we conduct experiments on the ImageNet-1K~\citep{imagenet} dataset.
+We use downsampled $32\!\times\!32\!\times\!4$ latent variables from $256\!\times\!256$ images encoded by a VAE~\citep{ldm}, and adopt a DiT~\citep{dit} in BF16 precision.

-For unconditional settings, we validate our method on the CelebA-HQ~\cite{pggan} dataset, using the same latent variable settings as in the ImageNet experiments.
-Sample quality is measured with FID~\cite{fid} and Inception Score (IS; \citet{NIPS2016_inceptionscore}).
-Further details are provided in \cref{detail:implementation}.
+For unconditional settings, we validate our method on the CelebA-HQ~\citep{pggan} dataset, using the same latent variable settings as in the ImageNet experiments.
+Sample quality is measured with FID~\citep{fid} and Inception Score~\citep[IS;][]{NIPS2016_inceptionscore}.
+More details are provided in \cref{detail:implementation}.

 We further evaluate our method on diffusion-based policy learning to assess the applicability beyond image generation.
 We adopt diffusion policy benchmarks as in \citet{chi2023diffusionpolicy}, and report task success rates.
-These experiments are intended to examine the applicability rather than to establish new state-of-the-art results (see \cref{appendix:policy-generation} for details).
+This is intended to examine the applicability rather than to establish state-of-the-art results (see \cref{appendix:policy-generation}).